TartanLlama/tartanllama.github.io/_posts/2016-06-22-integral_variable.md

 };
 {% endhighlight %}

-In the above code, `adl_lookup` is the button function.
+In the above code, `adl_lookup` is the function used as the punch card cell.
 Since it is a friend declaration, the function is only visible through [Argument Dependent Lookup](http://en.cppreference.com/w/cpp/language/adl), hence the argument.
 Note that it is currently declared, but not defined.

-Now we press the button by injecting the definition of `adl_lookup` through template instantiation:
+Injecting the definition of `adl_lookup` through template instantiation carries out the cell punch action:

 {% highlight cpp %}
 template<class Ident>